Issue Brief 76: Preparing Future Pediatricians to Address Behavioral Health Needs of Children: Opportunities in Pediatric Residency Training Programs

 The Number of Children Needing Behavioral Health Support is Rising

 Behavioral health is important to the overall health and well-being of children.
-More than one in six children has a behavioral health disorder such as depression or anxiety,2 and that number is growing.
+One in six children has a behavioral or developmental disorder 2, and that number is growing.
 According to the Centers for Disease Control and Prevention, diagnosed depression and anxiety among children ages 6 to 17 years old increased from 5.4% in 2003 to 8.4% in 2012.2 Suicide rates increased 56% between 2007 and 2017 among children ages 10 to 14 years old and is now the second leading cause of death in this age group.3 In Connecticut, the prevalence of diagnosed behavioral health conditions or developmental delay among children ages 3 to 17 years old increased from 16% in 2007 to 25% in 2018.4

 According to the Centers for Disease Control and Prevention,